olympum/olympum-draft/_posts/2015/2015-02-28-nifty-minidrive-storage.md

 Overall I am very impressed with the little Nifty Minidrive.
-Although there are other storage expansion options out there, I did not find any other that was a easy and as elegant to use as the Minidrive.
-If you need a bit more storage on your laptop, or perhaps a separate drive for whatever purposes, I highly recommend it.
+Although there are other storage expansion options out there, I did not find any other that was as easy and as elegant to use as the Minidrive.
+If you need a bit more storage on your laptop, or perhaps a separate drive for whatever purposes, I highly recommend the Nifty Minidrive.